OfficeDev/Microsoft-Teams-Samples/samples/bot-virtual-assistant/bot-ai-virtual-assistant/README.md

 ## Running the sample

 You can interact with this AI Virtual Assistant bot in Teams by sending it a message.
 The bot will dynamically route user inputs to Echo and AI skill bots, that returning tailored responses.

+**Note: We will ask queries to Virtual Assistant Bot and it will call Echo and AI Translator skill bots to get the responses.**

 ### ECHO Bot
 **User Prompt:**